networkx/nx-parallel/CONTRIBUTING.md

     Parameters
     ------------ [EVERYTHING BELOW THIS LINE AND BEFORE THE NETWORKX LINK WILL BE DISPLAYED IN ADDITIONAL PARAMETER'S SECTION ON NETWORKX MAIN DOCS] get_chunks : function (default = "chunks")
-         A function that takes in nodes as input and returns node_chuncks parameter 2 : int
+        A function that takes in nodes as input and returns node_chunks...[YOU CAN MULTIPLE PARAGRAPHS FOR EACH PARAMETER, IF NEEDED, SEPARATED BY 1 BLANK LINE]

+    [LEAVE 2 BLANK LINES BETWEEN EACH PARAMETER] parameter 2 : int
         ....
     .
     .
     .

-    networkx.betweenness_centrality : https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.centrality.betweenness_centrality.html
+    [LEAVE 1 BLANK LINE BETWEEN THE PARAMETERS SECTION AND THE LINK] networkx.betweenness_centrality : https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.centrality.betweenness_centrality.html
     """
 ```